-The 'Red Meat Industry' is seeking a potential reclassification by FSANZ (Food Standards Australia New Zealand) of the status of beef heart from 'offal' to 'muscle meat.'
+This report is seeking to understanding the pros, cons and risks of any potential reclassification by FSANZ (Food Standards Australia New Zealand) of the status of beef heart from 'offal' to 'muscle meat.'
 This reclassification would enable the incorporation of beef heart into beef mince without explicitly mentioning it on front-of-pack labelling.
 The primary objective of this change is to benefit the red meat industry by transforming an existing low-value item into something more valuable.